 - You might find that some local fitness clubs offer indoor lap swimming.
 If you are visiting, and you have a membership with a health club at home, check to see if there are any of those clubs here or clubs with reciprocal access, that you can use.
 Otherwise, be prepared to sign up for a membership or go through the process (including a sales pitch) for a free trial membership.

 - Looking for a place where you can swim and also bring the kids?
-While we have three water parks in the area, they are not open all year long.
+While there are three water parks in the area, they are not open all year long.

 - Looking for a lake where you can swim?
 Within an hour or two of the Phoenix area, there are several lakes.